ADHD Supergirls

 But almost every day, she comes home and needs a period of rest or she will have an emotional meltdown.

 Last year, I would often hear her say that she isn’t smart, or that she isn’t as good as the other kids in her class.
-Since she has received the support for her dyslexia, I haven’t heard these comments as often, but she still mentions it from time to time.
+Since she has received support for her dyslexia, I haven’t heard these comments as often, but she still mentions it from time to time.

 Another reason I found the school’s statement frustrating leads me to my second point: